idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_prebuilt_moose.md

 ask `moose` for all available solvers.
 !alert-end!

-For now, lets copy the reactor module into a safe location for editing:
+For now, lets copy the reactor module workshop into a safe location for editing:

 ```bash
 mkdir -p ~/projects/examples